 Toilet technology is on the edge of remarkable, cost-effective, ecologically friendly frontiers.
 They’re becoming self-cleaning and solar-powered.
 A solar-powered toilet that converts waste into charcoal that could then be used as fertilizer.
 An indoor toilet that works like a garden composter, spinning the contents and reducing odor and the number of dangerous pathogens.
 Portable rickshaw toilets.
 A community bio-digester toilet designed to convert human waste into gases and manure.
 Once ideas begin flourishing, there is no limit to what can happen.

 I’m banking on Prime Minister Modi’s ODF Campaign to be successful.
 The hardest pull of any new effort is most always at the beginning, but once new ideas start rolling, they gather momentum.
 Some of the new toilet technologies may become catalysts as well.
-In addition, there are hundreds of international organizations working on sanitation solution.
+In addition, there are solutions.
 They understand that one size does not fit all the variables that make up the particulars in this vast discussion, but added all together, it is a prohibitive association with evidence of remarkable dedication.

 And when a whole community becomes involved in “cleaning up its act,” there are few powers on earth that can withstand such initiative.